jozzdart/jozz_events/README.md

 ### ✅ Typed, Predictable, and Testable

 - No string-based events or untyped channels.
-- Built with Dart’s type system using generics and sealed base classes.
+- Built with Dart's type system using generics and sealed base classes.

 ### ✅ Framework-Agnostic